-The University of Southern Mississippi aspires to be a model student-centered public research university that prepares students to thrive in a global society by providing high quality programs and transformative experiences in a community distinguished by inclusiveness.

-The mission of the institution is supported by the following values:

-- Research and instructional excellence focused on student success at all teaching sites and through campus-based and distance education; - Student engagement that fosters personal growth, professional development, and a lifelong commitment to wellness; - An inclusive community that embraces the diversity of people and ideas; - Institutional governance that respects academic freedom and faculty inclusion; - A campus culture characterized by warmth and mutually-supportive connections among students, faculty, staff, and alumni; - An approach to academics, research, and personal conduct based on integrity and civility; - An evolving curriculum that fosters lifelong curiosity and critical thinking; and - Community participation that promotes social responsibility and citizenship.
+Presented to Board of Trustees of State Institutions of Higher Learning July 2025 The University of Southern Mississippi Hattiesburg Campus Unit # 268-00 Five-Year Strategic Plan, 2027-2031 1.
+Comprehensive Mission Statement for the Agency The University of Southern Mississippi engages students at all levels in the exploration and creation of knowledge.
+Our hallmark is a fully engaged lifelong learning approach integrating inspired teaching, collaborative research, creative activity, and service to society.
+Southern Miss produces graduates who are ready for life; ready to succeed professionally and as responsible citizens in a pluralistic society.
+2. Agency Philosophy The University of Southern Mississippi is distinctive among national research universities in adding value to our students' experience, uniquely preparing them to be ready for life.
+The mission of the institution is supported by the following values: - Research and instructional excellence focused on student success at all teaching sites and through campus-based and distance education. - Student engagement that fosters personal growth, professional development, and a lifelong commitment to growth and learning. - An inclusive community that embraces the diversity of people and ideas. - Institutional governance that respects academic freedom and faculty inclusion. - A campus culture characterized by warmth and mutually supportive connections among students, faculty, staff, and alumni. - An approach to academics, research, and personal conduct based on integrity and civility. - An evolving curriculum that fosters lifelong curiosity and critical thinking, and prepares our graduates to be Ready for Life. - Community participation that promotes social responsibility, citizenship, and economic development.
+3. Relevant Statewide Goals and Benchmarks Statewide Goal:

-Statewide Goal:

-To make available an accessible, quality public higher education at an affordable cost that prepares Mississippians to become productive, financially self-sufficient members of society while meeting the human resource needs of Mississippi and its employers, including the creation of new jobs through the commercialization of university-based research
+To make available an accessible, quality public higher education at an affordable cost that prepares Mississippians to become productive, financially self-sufficient members of society while meeting the human resource needs of Mississippi and its employers, including the creation of new jobs through the commercialization of university-based research Relevant Benchmarks: